aganhara/gympoint/README.md

 Create a .env file in root patch and set the following environment variables.
 You can change the file .env.example to .env and put your config values.

+You can use the https://mailtrap.io/ for testing email send.

 ### Creating Database
 To create the database run the following commands: